mutuaeric/printf/README.md

 # printf
-it is a group task repository
+it is a group task repository about printf function in C